How to Get Laundry Detergent Stains Out of Clothes: 7 Easy Fixes That Work

 2. If your washer is overloaded, the soap can’t rinse out properly.
 It just sits in the fabric instead of washing away.

 3. Another common cause is using too much detergent.
-Many people think more soap means cleaner clothes but it actually does the opposite.
+Many people think more soap means cleaner clothes, but it actually does the opposite.
 Extra detergent builds up inside the drum and sticks to fabrics, leaving dull streaks or white patches.

 4. Hard water can also make the problem worse.
 It’s full of minerals like calcium and magnesium that stop soap from working properly.
 The result?
 Soapy residue, streaks, and stiff fabric even after a “fresh” wash.